Watershed Learning Project

-The Watershed Learning Project provides nine days of outdoor scientific learning about watershed issues for public school fifth grade students.
-Students gain an appreciation for and an awareness of the diversity of life around them, learning to value the need for conservation.
-In this program, students realize their power as individuals to make a positive difference in the world.
-Leadership principles are skillfully integrated throughout the curriculum.
+Our legacy Watershed Learning Project provided nine days of outdoor scientific learning about watershed issues for public school fifth grade students.
+Students gained an appreciation for and an awareness of the diversity of life around them, learning to value the need for conservation.
+In this program, students realized their power as individuals to make a positive difference in the world.
+Leadership principles were skillfully integrated throughout the curriculum.

-Rivers & Birds conducts a nine-day program for 5th grade students.
-This educational experience includes:
+Rivers & Birds conducted a nine-day program for 5th grade students.
+This educational experience included:

 • Three classroom days full of interactive lessons on water topics;